hello-willow/assembly-labs/README.md

 All analytics output (`file`, `objdump`, `strace`, etc.) is located in `homework/`, split by respective lab.

 ### Docs
-Charts and infographics are available for the following material:
+Charts & cheatsheets are available for the following material:
 - Registers
 - Instructions
 - Data Types
+- GDB